xmhbbovru/ampd/README.md

 Quasi-Periodic Signals, by Felix Scholkmann, Jens Boss and Martin Wolf, Algorithms 2012, 5, 588-603.

+ampd-arm.cc is the same except it uses Mat, Col, etc. from the Armadillo 18.5 C++ library rather than using std::valarray etc.

 The code uses some C++ 11 syntax and was compiled with gcc 4.8.1.
 It includes a main function with a number of parameters for generation of test data and a few parameters for operation of algorithm.
 The test outputs command and data files